paperstack/currencyfair/README.md

 This repo contains source code for a system that is used to parse JSON formatted trade data and display it back to the user as outlined in the problem description document.

 ###Architecture, Implementation, and Functionality
-Because of the open ended nature of this project I have chosen to leverage the [Lifaray Portal Framework](www.liferay.com).
+Because of the open ended nature of this project I have chosen to leverage the [Liferay Portal Framework](www.liferay.com).
 Liferay is an open source Java based portal implementation that is based on other open source technologies such as Spring and Hibernate.
 As portlet container, it allows the developer to write and deploy portlets which offer small, distinct, and focused units of functionality (if so designed/implemented).
 My reasons for choosing Liferay were as follows:

 * It provides a convenient modeling framework.
 A data object (in this case a Trade) can be modeled in an XML file and a code generator will create all the Spring/Hibernate wiring as well as sql scripts create the necessary database tables.
 It will also create the model classes and stub service methods where business logic can be implemented